GameWithPixels/DiceBootloader/README.md

 From now on, we'll refer to the SDK install folder as `SDK_ROOT`.

-We'll compile the SDK once GCC and Make are installed.
+We'll compile the SDK once *GCC* and *Make* are installed.

 #### GCC and Make

 Nordic lists which toolchains they support in their release notes.

-Open `SDK_ROOT/documentation/release_notes.txt` and search for _GCC_.
+Open `SDK_ROOT/documentation/release_notes.txt` and search for *GCC*.
 It should read something like `GCC: GCC ARM Embedded 9.2019q4.major`.

-The Arm Developer [website](https://developer.arm.com) provides the _GCC_ version we need [here](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads/9-2019-q4-major).
+The Arm Developer [website](https://developer.arm.com) provides the *GCC* [version](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads/9-2019-q4-major) we need.

 Download the "Windows 32-bit Installer" and run it.
 Be sure to check "Add Path" during the installation process.

-Go to _Make_ for Windows official [website](http://gnuwin32.sourceforge.net/packages/make.htm#download).
+Go to "Make for Windows" official [website](http://gnuwin32.sourceforge.net/packages/make.htm#download).
 Download the "Complete package, except sources" and run the installer.
 Yes, it dates from 2006!

-Alternatively you can use [Chocolatey](https://community.chocolatey.org/packages/make) to install a more recent version of _GNU Make_.
+Alternatively you can use [Chocolatey](https://community.chocolatey.org/packages/make) to install a more recent version of *GNU Make*.

-Once the setup is complete, be sure to add the location of _Make_ to your system `PATH`.
+Once the setup is complete, be sure to add the location of *Make* to your system `PATH`.
 The default installation folder is `C:\Program Files (x86)\GnuWin32\bin`.

 #### uECC

-Clone (or copy) [this](https://github.com/kmackay/micro-ecc) encryption module in `SDK_ROOT/external/micro-ecc/micro-ecc`.
+Clone (or copy) the [micro-ecc](https://github.com/kmackay/micro-ecc) encryption module sources into `SDK_ROOT/external/micro-ecc/micro-ecc`.

 Then run `SDK_ROOT/external/micro-ecc/build_all.bat`.
 We recommend using the command line rather than directly running the batch file so the results will stay on screen and can be checked.
 There should be no error.

-_Note: Nordic's documentation [page](https://infocenter.nordicsemi.com/topic/sdk_nrf5_v17.0.2/lib_crypto_backend_micro_ecc.html) on uECC._
+*Note:* For more information, see Nordic's documentation [page](https://infocenter.nordicsemi.com/topic/sdk_nrf5_v17.0.2/lib_crypto_backend_micro_ecc.html) on uECC and a blog [entry](https://devzone.nordicsemi.com/guides/short-range-guides/b/software-development-kit/posts/getting-started-with-nordics-secure-dfu-bootloader) about generating encryption keys for then secure bootloader and building a firmware package.

 ### Building

-Make sure that the _Makefile_ `SDK_ROOT` variable is pointing to the correct folder.
+Make sure that the *Makefile* `SDK_ROOT` variable is pointing to the correct folder.

 Open a command line and go the folder where this repository is cloned and run `make`.

 The output files are placed in the `_build` folder, by default those are release files (not debug).
-The one that we want to program to the flash memory is the `.hex` file (more about this format [here](https://en.wikipedia.org/wiki/Intel_HEX)) .
+The one that we want to program to the flash memory is the `.hex` file (more about this format on [Wikipedia](https://en.wikipedia.org/wiki/Intel_HEX)).

 ## Programming a die (with USB)